phpsrbija/unfinished/README.md

 Open in your browser unfinished.dev and voila!

+## Our main philosophy of software architecture

+Packages, packages and packages...

+Main goal is to break all code to fully separated packages with no dependencies.
+If some package have dependence with other that should relay in composer.json For eg. article can have dependence from category package.

+Such a way will lead us to easier:
+- Adding new features as separated package (scale by team)
+- Replace or refactor some functionality or whole package - not whole app
+- Software versioning - Versioning of functionality through package versioning

-Road Map
+## Road Map

-## Standard packages

 ### Reafctoring

-- Break article_categories into single category
-- Introduce a new package "Page"
+- Introduce a new package "Page" for a single pages like "about us"
 - Add type to the category (post, video, event, discussion...)
-- Pull apart Article package into separated packages per Article Type
+- Pull apart Article package into separated packages per Article type.
+Packages: PostArticle, VideoArticle, EventArticle, DiscussionArticle
+- Get rid of the Core package as completely unnecessary package
+- Refactor Admin package to hold only layout.phtm with admin style (css/html)
+- Create AdminUser package
+- Create AdminAcl package

 ### New packages
 - Contact Us